All Guides

 Step 2 - Replace Rigid Coupling with Flexible (Spider) Coupling

 A flexible coupler absorbs minor misalignment and motor vibration between the stepper motor shaft and the lead screw.
-They cost $3–5 and are one of the highest-impact cheap upgrades on Ender 3 class printers.
-Look for "flexible coupler" or "spider coupler" sized for 5 mm to 8 mm shafts (5 mm motor shaft, 8 mm lead screw).
-They're spring-like or have a flexible plastic insert between two metal hubs.
-Avoid solid couplers and avoid the cheap helical aluminum couplers that come stock on some printers - they're slightly better than rigid but not by much.
-Spider/jaw style are the gold standard.
+They cost $3-5 and are one of the highest-impact cheap upgrades on Ender 3 class printers.
+Look for 'flexible coupler' or 'spider coupler' sized for 5 mm to 8 mm shafts (5 mm motor shaft, 8 mm lead screw).
+Avoid solid couplers and avoid the cheap helical aluminum couplers that come stock on some printers.

 Step 3 - Check for a Bent Lead Screw

 Loosen the top mount and home the printer.
 Watch the top of the lead screw as you jog Z up and down with the printer's controls.
 If the top traces a circle instead of staying in one spot, the screw is bent and needs replacement.
-New lead screws are $5–15.
-Get a TR8x8 (8 mm diameter, 8 mm lead per revolution) from a quality vendor like Misumi, OpenBuilds, or a reputable Aliexpress seller.
-Avoid the cheapest options - they're often slightly bent out of the box.
-When installing the new screw, install it with the top bracket loose, jog up and down, and verify the top doesn't trace a circle.
-If it does, you got another bent one.
+New lead screws are $5-15.
+Get a TR8x8 (8 mm diameter, 8 mm lead per revolution) from a quality vendor.

 Step 4 - Check and Tighten Lead Screw Nut

 On Ender 3, the brass nut in the X gantry can loosen over time.
 Tighten all mounting screws holding the lead screw nut to the X gantry.
-If the nut itself is worn (visible play between the nut and the screw when you push the gantry by hand), upgrade to an anti-backlash nut.
+If the nut itself is worn, upgrade to an anti-backlash nut.
 They have a spring-loaded design that eliminates play and lasts much longer than a stock brass nut.
-Anti-backlash nuts cost $5–10 and install in 2 minutes.
-They're one of the few upgrades that has zero downside.

 Step 5 - Confirm It's Mechanical, Not Filament

 Measure the band interval with calipers.
 If it consistently matches your lead screw pitch (~8 mm for a 2 mm pitch / 4-start lead screw, ~2 mm for a single-start screw), it's mechanical Z-banding.
-If the interval is irregular and changes between prints - sometimes 5 mm, sometimes 12 mm, sometimes random - it's filament diameter variation, a completely different problem.
-The fix for that is calibrating filament diameter in your slicer or buying better filament.
-This distinction matters because mechanical Z-banding fixes (lead screw, coupler) won't help with filament diameter issues, and vice versa.
-Always measure the interval before chasing parts.
+If the interval is irregular and changes between prints, it's filament diameter variation - calibrate filament diameter or buy better filament.

 Recommended Slicer Settings